 Critics, on the other hand, paint a different picture.
 Many Republicans, like Georgia Governor Brian Kemp, claim that the $15 billion Georgia received through the IRA has exacerbated inflation, hurting the economy as basic goods are increasingly unaffordable.
 This claim appears to resonate with many voters despite a surging U.S. economy.
 Inflation remains a key concern, with many citing it as a driving factor in Trump’s election victory.
 Trump himself has labeled the IRA the “Green New Scam,” vowing to dismantle it immediately upon taking office.
 In its place, the President-elect aims to stimulate domestic industry through high tariffs protecting fossil fuel industries like coal and oil, although his previous term suggests a softer stance on clean energy.

 Even as the U.S. braces for a new economic direction under Trump’s leadership, the IRA has already spurred hundreds of billions of dollars in investments across the economy.
 This influx has created entrenched interests in both Republican and Democratic districts, which promise to keep the legislation intact.
 Globally, America’s partners have followed suit.
-In 2024, the world’s energy investments, driven by government policies, are projected to exceed $3 trillion.
+In 2024, the world’s clean energy investments, driven by government policies, are projected to exceed $3 trillion.
 Over the next five years, renewable energy production is set to surge more than at any point since the industry’s inception over a century ago.
 Despite Trump’s opposition, it appears this era of state-driven economics and clean energy expansion is here to stay.

 Edited by Malin Braendeland